 Finding School Supplies in Thailand

 When you start at your new school you may find that you will have to go shopping for supplies for your classroom.
 Not all jobs will provide you with all the essential materials for your classroom.
 Depending on your school and situation, all of the teaching materials may be provided, or possibly none at all.
 I cannot speak for other schools, but thankfully my school provides me with a monthly allowance to spend on teaching materials for my lessons, crafts, and activities.
 I am grateful that On the Mark Education found me a English teaching job in Thailand.
+Beijing in Bangkok makes finding school supplies in Thailand easier.

 Planning It Out